Hulk (film): Plot

-Governmental genetics researcher David Banner tries improving human DNA.
+In the 1960s, governmental genetics researcher David Banner tries to improve human DNA.
 His supervisor, Colonel Thaddeus "Thunderbolt" Ross, forbids human experimentation, so David experiments on himself.
 His wife, Edith, soon gives birth to their son, Bruce Banner.
 David realizes Bruce inherited his mutant DNA and attempts to find a cure.
 After discovering his experiments, Ross shuts down David's research; David rigs Desert Base's gamma reactor to explode as revenge.
 Believing he is dangerous, David tries to kill Bruce but accidentally murders Edith when she gets between them; the trauma makes Bruce suppress his early childhood memories.
 Ross arrests and sends David to a mental hospital, putting the four-year-old Bruce into foster care.
-Mrs. Krenzler adopts him, and Bruce assumes the surname, growing up believing his birth parents are dead.
+Mrs. Krenzler adopts him, and Bruce assumes the surname, growing up believing both his birth parents are dead.

-As an adult, Bruce becomes a scientist at the Berkeley Lab with his girlfriend and Ross's estranged daughter, Betty Ross.
+In the present, Bruce, now an adult, becomes a scientist at the Berkeley Lab with his girlfriend and (now) General Ross's estranged daughter, Betty Ross.
 Representing the private research company Atheon, the shady Glenn Talbot becomes interested in the scientists' nanomeds research to create regenerating soldiers for the military-industrial complex.
 David reappears as a janitor in the lab building to infiltrate Bruce's life.
-The now-general Ross investigates, becoming concerned for Betty's safety around Bruce.
+Ross investigates, becoming concerned for Betty's safety around Bruce.

 Bruce saves a colleague named Harper from an accident with a malfunctioning gammasphere.
 Bruce wakes in a hospital bed and tells Betty he feels better than ever, but Betty cannot fathom his survival since the nanomeds killed everything else; unknown to them, the radiation merged with Bruce's altered DNA.
 Later, David meets Bruce, revealing their relationship and hinting at Bruce's mutation.
 He later uses samples of Bruce's DNA for animal experimentation.
 Bruce's increasing rage from the tensions around him activates his gamma-radiated DNA; he becomes the Hulk and destroys the lab.
 Betty finds Bruce unconscious in his home the next morning, barely remembering the previous night.
 Ross arrives later to question Bruce before Betty locates David to investigate him.
 After hours of interrogation, Ross seizes the lab and places Bruce under house arrest.
 David calls Bruce that night, revealing he mutated his three dogs and sicced them on Betty, enraging him.
 Bemoaning the lab's destruction, Talbot attacks Bruce, who transforms, injuring Talbot and Ross's MPs.
 The Hulk finds Betty at her forest cabin, saves her from the dogs, and changes back.